jarajanos/RapidQuadrocopterTrajectories/README.md

 Quadrocopter trajectory generator
 ================================

+**This repository is a fork of the project <https://github.com/markwmuller/RapidQuadrocopterTrajectories> with added makefile for creating static library.**

 Mark W. Mueller (mwm@berkeley.edu)

 This contains source code implementing a method for rapidly generating trajectories for quadrocopters.
 The two folders give implementations for both C++ code, and Python.
 These are equivalent, but independent of one another.